By Atonement Licensing Advisory · Last reviewed: June 2026

 How much can an enterprise typically save on an Oracle renewal?

 Savings depend on the starting position, the size of the support base, and the credibility of your alternatives.
-Across our engagements, buyers have averaged 38 percent savings, but the durable value usually comes from capped uplift and a clean license metric rather than the headline discount alone.
+Across our engagements, buyers have averaged 38 percent savings, but the durable value usually comes from capped uplift and a clean licence metric rather than the headline discount alone.

 Not automatically.
-The support repricing clause can reprice your remaining licenses toward list when you reduce a support set, which can offset or exceed the saving.
+The support repricing clause can reprice your remaining licences toward list when you reduce a support set, which can offset or exceed the saving.
 Model the net effect and negotiate a waiver before you act.

 Should we exit our Oracle ULA or renew it?